Water Quality Standards Handbook - Chapter 4: Antidegradation (40 CFR 131.12)

 This section provides general program guidance in the development of procedures for the maintenance and protection of water quality where the quality of the water exceeds levels necessary to support propagation of fish, shellfish, and wildlife and recreation in and on the water.
 Water quality in "high-quality waters" must be maintained and protected as prescribed in section 131.12(a)(2) of the WQS regulation.

 High quality waters are those whose quality exceeds that necessary to protect the section 101(a)(2) goals of the Act, regardless of use designation.
-All parameters do a need to be better quality than the State's ambient criteria for the water to be deemed a "high-quality water."
+All parameters do not need to be better quality than the State's ambient criteria for the water to be deemed a "high-quality water."
 EPA believes that it is best to apply antidegradation on a parameter-by-parameter basis.
 Otherwise, there is potential for a large number of waters not to receive antidegradation protection, which is important to attaining the goals of the Clean Water Act to restore and maintain the integrity of the Nation's waters.
 However, if a State has an official interpretation that differs from this interpretation, EPA will evaluate the State interpretation for conformance with the statutory and regulatory intent of the antidegradation policy.
 EPA has accepted approaches that do not use a strict pollutant-by-pollutant basis (see Application of Antidegradation Policy to the Niagara River, USEPA, 1989c) (PDF) (2 pp, 145K).

 In "high-quality waters," under 131.12(a)(2), before any lowering of water quality occurs, there must be an antidegradation review consisting of: